-The smaller elbow fitting on the hose attaches to the discharge side of the compressor.
+The compressor hose with the smaller elbow fitting, attaches to the discharge side of the compressor.
 The other end of the hose has a 3/8" Swagelok fitting.
 A 3/8" tube goes from the hose to the top of the condenser.
 From the bottom of the condenser, 3/8" tube runs to the RFD.
-From the RFD, 1/4" tube goes to V/U on the evaporator.
+From the RFD, 1/4" tube goes to V/U on the chiller assembly.
 The return line from the V/U 1/2" tube returns to the Swagelok-to-hose fitting.
 The compressor hose then returns to the compressor.